The Queer Georgians

 You might think homo heritage started with Gay Lib or Oscar Wilde, but London's queer culture is as old as the city itself.

-This programme is led by a gang of Duckie history volunteer queers including Serge Nicholson, Auntie Maureen, Zorian Clayton, Zed, Mariana Feijo, Brooke Palmieri, Dawn Hoskin, Felix and others.
+This programme is led by a gang of Duckie history volunteer queers including Serge Nicholson, Auntie Maureen, Zorian Clayton, Zed, Mariana Feijo, Brooke Palmieri, Dawn Hoskin, Felix and a few others.